This story starts with Where Our Atoms Came From (Part 1).

-In the chaos of Earth’s ever-changing chemistry, it seems like our seven octillion atoms have truly been everywhere.
+In the chaos of Earth’s ever-changing chemistry, your seven octillion atoms have truly been everywhere.

-Eventually, through your digestion of food and metabolism, some of your atoms came together to create your hands, heart, and the eyeballs you’re using to read these words.
+After 4 billion years, your atoms came together through the food you ate and the air you breathed to create your hands, heart, and the eyeballs you’re using to read these words.

-The last glass of water you drank has also gone through a monumental process.
-It’s in a constant cycle of rain and evaporation driven by the heat of the Sun, while occasionally getting diverted through the belly of a plant or animal.
+The last glass of water you drank has also gone through a monumental journey.
+It’s part of a constant cycle of rain and evaporation driven by the heat of the Sun, while occasionally getting diverted through the belly of an animal or plant.

 You might have seen a diagram of the water cycle like the one below in school, but what it doesn’t make clear is the scale of this process.
 Water is exchanged across the entire surface of the Earth, for billions of years at a time.

-Your atoms might have been a wave that pushed Christopher Columbus’ Santa Maria across the the Atlantic, or an avalanche that toppled one of Hannibal’s elephants down the Alps, or part of the iceberg that sank the Titanic.
+The atoms in your saliva might have once been a wave that pushed Christopher Columbus’ Santa Maria across the Atlantic, or an avalanche that toppled Hannibal’s elephants down the Alps.
+Your distant ancestors may be partially made of the iceberg that sank the Titanic.

 The water cycle.
 Image credit: NASA

 But the atoms that we have now are not the atoms that we’ll keep.
-In fact, they are completely replaced once every ten years.
+In fact, they are replaced about once every ten years.

-Steve Grand in his book Creation: Life and How to Make It points out that because our atoms are in constant flux, we are more like a wave than a permanent thing.
+Steve Grand in his book Creation: Life and How to Make It points out that because our atoms are in constant flux, our bodies are more like a wave than a permanent thing.
 He invites us to do a quick thought experiment.

 ”Think of an experience from your childhood — something you remember clearly, something you can see, feel, maybe even smell, as if you were really there.